Proof of Language Proficiency

 There are a number of different ways to improve or brush up on your language skills:

-- language courses of the Studium Generale: The Studium Generale offers a wide variety of courses.
-There are courses that take place during the semester, crash courses on weekends or during the semester break, grammar or conversation courses.
-For English, there are also TOEFL preparation courses.
+- Language courses of the Studium Generale: The Studium Generale offers a wide range of courses, including those held during the semester, weekend or semester-break crash courses, as well as grammar and conversation classes.
+For English, TOEFL preparation courses are also available.

-- language courses abroad: Probably the most effective and fun way to learn a language is through an intensive course abroad during the semester break.
-It’s worth the investment!
-By staying abroad, you have no choice but to immediately apply what you have learned.
+- Language courses abroad: Probably the most effective and fun way to learn a language is through an intensive course abroad during the semester break.
+It is worth the investment!
+When staying abroad, you have no choice but to immediately apply what you have learned.
 Most language schools offer fun activities to balance out the workload of the courses and give you the opportunity to use your newly acquired skills.
 Courses like these are offered both by universities and private language schools.
-You can find more information on language courses worldwide on the websites of the DAAD and the Fachverband Deutscher Sprachreise-Veranstalter (both websites available in German only).
+You can find more information on language courses worldwide on the DAAD website and the Fachverband Deutscher Sprachreise-Veranstalter.
 Of course, you can also research language schools in a city of your liking online and compare the services offered by the different programs.

-- after having received a study place abroad: Many partner universities offer language courses themselves, either before or during the semester.
-You will receive information on these courses directly from the host university after you’ve been allocated a study place.
+- After having received a study place abroad: Many partner universities offer language courses themselves, either before or during the semester.
+You will receive information on these courses directly from the host university after you have been allocated a study place.
 Also check the partner university’s website.
-Yet, please keep in mind that the participation in these courses will have no effect on your level of language proficiency for the application.
+Yet, please keep in mind that participation in these courses will have no effect on your level of language proficiency for the application.

-Tip: To brush up on your language skills, use the TANDEM program of the University of Mannheim.
-The idea is for students with different native languages to pair up to practice their spoken language skills in the respective foreign language.
-For example, one of the tandem partners might speak German, the other one Spanish.
-You can meet whenever you like and switch between the two languages, so that both of you can practice your conversational skills in a relaxed atmosphere and without any pressure.
+Tip: To brush up on your language skills, use the TANDEM program offered by the University of Mannheim.
+The idea is for students with different native languages to pair up and practice speaking in each other’s language.
+For example, one partner might be a native German speaker while the other speaks Spanish.
+You can meet at your convenience and alternate between the two languages, allowing both of you to improve your conversational skills in a relaxed, pressure-free environment.

 How can I provide proof of my language proficiency for studying abroad?

-The University of Mannheim accepts different types of proofs of language proficiency for an application for a stay abroad.
-Since your current level of proficiency must be evaluated, language certificates must generally not be older than two years by the application deadline (cut-off date).
-Please also note that other requirements may apply for an application abroad than for your application for admission at the University of Mannheim!
+The University of Mannheim accepts different proofs of language proficiency for study abroad applications.
+Since your current level of language proficiency needs to be assessed, language certificates must not be older than two years as of the application date.
+Please also note that different requirements may apply for study abroad applications than for admission to the University of Mannheim.

 - The most commonly used proof of language proficiency is the so called “Language Certificate“ of the University of Mannheim.
 Tests to obtain the certificate are offered by the Studium Generale, for example.

-- However, some partner universities require special, internationally standardized tests such as the TOEFL or the IELTS for English.
+- However, some partner universities (especially those overseas) require specific, internationally recognized tests such as TOEFL or IELTS for English.
 These tests are more complex and expensive than the Mannheim Language Certificate.
-In particular, universities overseas tend to require these special proofs of language proficiency.

 For English: If you have already taken the TOEFL or IELTS and it is still valid, you can submit this test instead of the Language Certificate.